 - 4. To say the least the last twelve months has been a very hectic period. - 5.
-The Standards Committee now has an agreed work programme and meetings' schedule for the year.
-Its programme has included the following issues:- - Amending the Members' Planning Code of Good Practice - Approving arrangements for the local initial assessment of complaints (see paragraph 6 below) - The appointment of a third independent member (see paragraph 8 below)
+The Standards Committee now has an agreed work programme and meetings schedule for the year.
+Its programme has included the following issues:- - Amending the Members' Planning Code of Good Practice - Approving arrangements for the local initial assessment of complaints (see paragraph 6 below) - The appointment of a third independent member (see paragraph 8 below) - Reviewing the Code of Corporate Governance

-- Reviewing the Code of Corporate Governance - Reviewing the operation of the Confidential Reporting Policy (i.e. whistleblowing) - Considering the Annual Report of the Committee on Standards in Public Life 2007/8 - 6.
+- Reviewing the operation of the Confidential Reporting Policy (i.e. whistleblowing) - Considering the Annual Report of the Committee on Standards in Public Life 2007/8 - 6.
 The new arrangements for the local initial assessments of complaints came into force on the 8th May 2008.
 From that date all complaints of alleged breaches of the Code have to be referred to the local Standards Committee rather than to the Standards Board for England.
 At its meeting on the 10th June 2008 the Standards Committee set up all of the necessary arrangements for processing such complaints and has appointed three separate sub-committees for each potential stage of the process.
 A new complaint form and information pack for complainants are available either on request or on-line and the new arrangements have been publicised locally.
 A Monitoring Officer Protocol has also been approved. - 7.
 To date the Referrals Sub-Committee has dealt with 1 complaint alleging that a member had shown a lack of respect and brought his office or the Council into disrepute as a result of comments made in a letter sent to the complainant's solicitors.
 The decision of the Sub-Committee was that no action be taken because:- - (a) even if proved, the complaint would not amount to a breach of the Code - (b) the allegation was not sufficiently serious to warrant an investigation or further action, and - (c) in any event the complainant had not provided enough information to satisfy the Sub-Committee that the complaint should be referred for investigation or further action. - 8.
-Earlier this year the Standards Committee embarked upon the appointment of a third independent member.
-Following advertisement and interviews the Standards Committee recommended the appointment of Mr John Beards and this recommendation was approved by the full Council at its meeting in April.
-Mr Beards has been appointed for a term of four years.
+Earlier this year, the Standards Committee embarked upon the appointment of a third independent member.
+Following advertisement and interviews the Standards Committee recommended the appointment of John Beards and this recommendation was approved by the full Council at its meeting in April.
+Sadly, Mr. Beards passed away in October.
+Arrangements will now have to be made to fill the vacancy for the third independent member.